tlswg/tls13-spec/draft-ietf-tls-tls13.md

-In the Key Exchange phase, the client sends the ClientHello ({{client-hello}}) message, which contains a random nonce (ClientHello.random), its offered protocol version, a list of symmetric ciphers, some set of Diffie-Hellman key shares (in the "key_share" extension {{key-share}}), one or more pre-shared key labels (in the "pre_shared_key" extension {{pre-shared-key-extension}}), or both, and some extensions.
+In the Key Exchange phase, the client sends the ClientHello ({{client-hello}}) message, which contains a random nonce (ClientHello.random), its offered protocol version, a list of symmetric cipher/HKDF hash pairs, some set of Diffie-Hellman key shares (in the "key_share" extension {{key-share}}), one or more pre-shared key labels (in the "pre_shared_key" extension {{pre-shared-key-extension}}), or both, and some extensions.